Netanyahu’s graft trial resumes amid Israeli virus anger

 The trial opened in May.
 Just before appearing in front of the judges, Netanyahu took to a podium inside the courthouse and flanked by his party members bashed the country’s legal institutions in an angry tirade.

-Netanyahu was not expected to appear at Sunday’s hearing, which is taking place at a Jerusalem court and is mostly a procedural deliberation that will determine the pace at which the trial will proceed.
+Netanyahu did not appear at Sunday’s hearing, which took place at a Jerusalem court and was mostly a procedural deliberation that determined the pace at which the trial will proceed.

+According to Israeli media, the judge decided that the trial’s evidentiary stage would begin in January and would take place three times a week.
+Netanyahu would be expected to be present at every hearing, according to the reports.

 The trial resumes as Netanyahu faces widespread anger over his government’s handling of the coronavirus crisis.